databases-seroze/kvarkDB/README.md

 # kvarkDB

-This is mainly inspired from [tidesdb](https://github.com/tidesdb/tidesdb) But i'll try to add some experimental ideas.
+This is mainly inspired from [tidesdb](https://github.com/tidesdb/tidesdb) from the author Alex Padula But i'll try to add some experimental ideas.

 Platform support:
-- Only targeted for unix like systems (eg: Mac, Ubuntu)
+- Only targeted for unix like systems (eg: Mac, Ubuntu).
+If you want windows support please ask by raising a PR.

 How to run: